openharmony/docs/en/application-dev/reference/arkui-ts/ts-custom-component-lifecycle.md

 onBackPress?(): void | boolean

-Invoked when a user clicks the back button.
-It works only for the custom components decorated by **@Entry**.
+Invoked when the user clicks the Back button.
+It works only for the custom components decorated by @Entry.
+The value **true** means that the page executes its own return logic instead of the , and **false** (default) means that the default return logic is used.

 ```ts